Journal

 • Government support through Monsha’at and SVC offers training, funding, and mentorship.

-• Startup events like LEAP and STEP are now major international gatherings.
+• Startup events like LEAP, STEP, and Web Summit Qatar are now major international gatherings for founders, investors, and ecosystem partners.

 • Online portals make it easier to set up a company or apply for a license without tons of paperwork.